Niter88/SimGame-Example/README.md

 # SimGame-Example
-Just a simulation game being made in C# with no game engine.
-I have to handle every pixel.
+Just a simulation game being made in C# with no game engine. \n I have to handle every pixel.
 It's not finished yet.

 # What does it do?
-• Renders an empty game screen
+• Renders an empty game screen \n
-• Handles time and frames every second, has a max 60 FPS
+• Handles time and frames every second, has a max 60 FPS \n
-• Calculates and keeps:
+• Calculates and keeps: \n
-	-Time interval since last frame (deltaTime)
+	-Time interval since last frame (deltaTime) \n
-	-Frame Per Second
+	-Frame Per Second \n
-	-Total time elapsed in app
+	-Total time elapsed in app \n
-	-Total frames rendered
+	-Total frames rendered \n
-• It has various methods to execute code every frame
+• It has various methods to execute code every frame \n
-• Has Logs using the console
+• Has Logs using the console \n
-• It doesn't crash
+• It doesn't crash \n

 # What will be added next update?
-• Rendering an environment
+• Rendering an environment \n
-• Accepting keyboard Input
+• Accepting keyboard Input \n
-• Drawing the world based on a bite matrix
+• Drawing the world based on a bite matrix \n